Dev-Patel-IT-Tech/azure-network-analysis/README.md

 active Remote Desktop session with zero user activity.

 - Applied filter: tcp.port == 3389
-- Sat completely still - no mouse or keyboard input
+- No mouse movement, no keyboard input
-- Watched the packet stream for 10 seconds
+- Watched the stream for 10 seconds

-Constant non-stop traffic with nothing happening on screen.
-Over 45,000 packets captured.
-All traffic was TLS-encrypted (TLSv1.3) over TCP port 3389.
+- Result: over 45,000 packets captured, all TLSv1.3

-RDP streams the entire desktop display continuously.
+RDP streams the entire desktop display continuously to the client.
+Every screen refresh and background process generates encrypted packets regardless of what the user is doing.
+It does not wait for input the way ICMP or DNS do.

-Every screen refresh, cursor blink, and background process generates packets.
-It does not wait for user input the way ICMP or DNS do.
-This is why RDP sessions consume more bandwidth than other remote access methods and why display compression settings matter on slow connections.
+This explains why RDP feels slow on a congested network even when the user is not actively doing anything.
+It also explains why IT teams reduce display quality and color depth when connecting to remote machines over low-bandwidth links.
+The stream never stops, so bandwidth management matters throughout the session.

 ![RDP Continuous Traffic on tcp.port 3389](images/19-wireshark-rdp-nonstop.png)